 Where a single point failure mode is identified and redundancy is not provided, compliance with the reliability, availability and maintainability requirements specified in ECSS-Q-ST-30 shall be demonstrated.

-Unless redundancy is achieved by the provision of a complete redundant mechanism, active elements of mechanisms, such as sensors, motor windings, brushes, actuators, switches and electronics, shall be redundant.
+Unless redundancy is achieved by the provision of a complete redundant mechanism, active parts of mechanisms, such as sensors, motor windings, brushes, actuators, switches and electronics, shall be redundant.

 Failure of one element or part shall not prevent the other redundant element or part from performing its intended function, nor the mechanism from meeting its performance requirements specified in the specific mechanism specification.